18 Month Sleep Regression And How To Get Through It FAST

 Your little one will not want to go back to normal just yet.

-Therefore, you will have to wean them off the extra support you have been giving them and teach them appropriate sleep routines once again.
+Therefore, you will have to wean them off the extra support and hours of sleep you have been giving them and teach them appropriate sleep routines once again.

 How Can You Survive A 18 Month Sleep Regression?